 I think it’s best you contact a divorce attorney and schedule a consultation to discuss.
 It may be possible for a payment arrangement to be made depending on the facts of your case.
 Some of us here from JUSTIA offer a free initial consultation.
 Good luck and stay safe.

-I'm a US Resident and I'm married for 3 years and i have a son but me and my wife didn't live together until the 5th of December 2019 when I moved from Egypt to the USA, And we agreed on getting a divorce and then i will be moving out of Florida and go to live in another state but I will be coming...
+I'm a US Resident and I'm married for 3 years and i have a son but me and my wife didn't live together until the 5th of December 2019 when I moved from Egypt to the USA, And we agreed on getting a divorce and then i will be moving out of Florida and go to live in another state but I...
 Read more »

 They have been separated for almost 20 years.
 And we have no idea where he is.
 Can she still get a divorce with out us knowing where he is. / With out his signature.
 And how would we go about doing that?

 I'm filing for divorce.
 My husband is not a biological father of my child that was recently born.
 He knows that and already signed affidavit of non-paternity.
 He is willing to get divorce as much as I do.
 We don't have assets or debt to divide.
-The lawyer suggested not to mention the child in...
+The lawyer suggested not to mention the...
 Read more »

 You will need to mention any minor child that was born during the marriage.
 Therefore, you must include your newborn child.
 Your spouse will then need to file a petition to disestablish paternity (which should be done in the same divorce proceedings).
 I suggest you consult with a divorce attorney...Read more »